MattHub43/Brightstream/README.md

 ## Observations and roadblocks:
 - The Optimizely Content Graph BranchWhereInput doesn't support filtering on any of the custom fields (Name, City, ZipCode, Country).
-The only thing that works is getAllBranches with no where clause.
-Solution: fetch all branches once, do all filtering client-side.
+-   The only thing that works is getAllBranches with no where clause.
+-   Solution: fetch all branches once, do all filtering client-side.
 - Can't use country code server-side for anything
 - State information not available in the Optimizely GraphQL provided
+- Robots.txt blocking AI from being able to grab CSS and HTML file for quick styling.